Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `sendkey <key>`

-Emulates Unity KeyCode <key> as if it were pressed by the user.
+Emulates Unity KeyCode &lt;key&gt; as if it were pressed by the user.

 ## `skip`